AlternativeInvesting.com

 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Yieldstreet fits investors hunting for yield and broader private-market deal flow, while RealtyMogul fits investors who want a more recognizably real-estate-centered platform.
+Yieldstreet fits investors hunting for broader private-market yield opportunities, while RealtyMogul fits investors who want a more straightforward real-estate-focused platform and less category sprawl.

 FactorYieldstreetRealtyMogul